 Today I happened across a Youtube post by a lady who used to have a channel with her late husband and has decided to keep it going in his memory.
 He only died very recently (within the last month I think) and very unexpectedly but she was saying how happy she was to have videos of all their travels together to rewatch as and when.
 One thing she mentioned in this video was that her husband had been in the habit of using AI to plan their various trips and how wonderful they both found it.
 Now I have my reservations about AI and its potential for nefarious use, but I have to admit I'd never given much - or any - thought to using it as it was probably intended to be used.
 For instance she typed "find me a reasonable hotel near the Acropolis and interesting day trips in that area" and within seconds she'd got several hotels to chose from and an entire holiday mapped out.
 Then she typed in "I don't drink wine so please remove the vineyard visit" and it came up with other more suitable outings.
 Next she asked it to provide a packing list for a cruise to Alaska and a couple of seconds later up it popped.
 Same with creating a weekly menu using ...... and so on!
 I have to admit I'm dead impressed!
 I most likely won't be using it to set up any of my trips as I have my go-to travel companies anyway, but I don't think I'd realized just how powerful a tool it can be!

 And finally, I think I mentioned in one of my comments on my previous post that when I take up my post as Treasurer of the old fogies' club I will ask to have emergency contacts listed for everyone in the group so that if (God forbid) there is another emergency like the one with Philippe, we will have a contact for family members.
-I know you can actually get into someone's iPhone without knowing their password in order to access their emergency contacts but that's always assuming the person has it set up already (and I'm assuming with a group of much older people that could well be unlikely), but at least if we have it on paper it would be a start.
+I know you can actually get into someone's iPhone without knowing their password in order to access their emergency contacts and any relevant health-related information, but that's always assuming the person has it set up already (and I'm assuming with a group of much older people that could well be unlikely), but at least if we have it on paper it would be a start.
 Next task, trying to get some of them to use email!
 I feel it may be an uphill struggle though!

 When my sister called me for my birthday I was telling her about what had happened on our trip and the emergency contact shenanigans and she was telling me that in the UK you can have it set up as an "ICE" number, whereby a stranger can just type "ICE" into your contacts list and up pop your emergency contacts!
 Given what is going on in the US right now, I'm not sure I'd be yelling at anyone to call "ICE" anytime soon, though!